Back to Blog

 Postico (Mac only)

-A PostgreSQL-specific client for Mac that's even simpler than TablePlus.
-If you only work with PostgreSQL and want the most native Mac experience, Postico is worth considering ($50 one-time).
+A PostgreSQL-specific client for Mac that is even simpler than TablePlus.
+If you only work with PostgreSQL and want the most native Mac experience, Postico 2 is worth considering ($69 one-time personal license).

 pgAdmin / phpMyAdmin